 - Increasing the number of employers offering ‘good jobs’ opportunities where students are paid a Living Wage and receive real progression opportunities

-We have recruited 200 students onto the second year of the pathways, which run from October 2016 to May 2017.
+We have recruited over 200 students onto the third year of the pathways, which run from October 2017 to April 2018.

 To find out more about our work, see our programmes page.